• Skip to primary navigation

 I did some work for one person several years ago that bought an existing home and paid two different inspectors to look at the house.
 Well, about a year and a half after purchasing his $750,000 home he found that he had over $400,000 worth of structural repairs to do and was looking into lawsuits against the inspectors.

-Additionally, even the good, thorough, and experienced home inspectors will rarely be able to spot waterproofing troubles in a shower.
+Additionally, even good, thorough, and experienced home inspectors will rarely be able to spot waterproofing troubles in a shower.

 Leaking showers can be tough to spot